 The iPhone 6 feature list could be bestowed with NFC connectivity options, latest reports have suggested.

-A feature which has been repeatedly tipped for inclusion on past iPhone offerings, but which has always failed to materialise, Near Field Communication connectivity is reportedly heading to the iPhone 6 in order to enable new mobile payment options.
+A feature which has been repeatedly tipped for inclusion on past iPhone offerings, but which has always failed to materialise,

 Citing “a source close to the matter,” Brightwire has reported that the iPhone 6 will not only add NFC technology – a standard on many flagship Android phones – but work with banks to integrate tap-to-pay technology within their compatible Passbook applications.